brainbehindx/mosquito-transport/README.md

 ### signerKey

-a 90 character string which is used in signing jwt access and refresh token.
+a character string which is used in signing jwt access and refresh token. must be at least 32 characters

 ### port